enzorucci/SWIMM/README.md

   -e,   --gap_extend=<integer> Gap extend penalty (default: 2).

   -g,   --gap_open=<integer> Gap open penalty (default: 10).

+  -b,   --block_size=<integer>  Xeon block size.
+Valid option when execution mode is 0 or 2 (default: 256).

   -k,   --max_chunk_size=<integer> Maximum chunk size in bytes.
 Valid option only when execution mode is 1 or 2 (default: 134217728).

   -p,   --mic_profile=<char> Profile technique in Xeon Phi: ’Q’ for Query Profile, ’S’ for Score Profile, ’A’ for Adaptive Profile (default: A).
 Score Profile is always used in Xeon.